adamek-filip/Vyzkumny_ukol/README.md

 *   `visualization.py`: Contains the layout engines for rendering global classification metrics (Accuracy, QWK) and generating structural confusion matrix heatmaps.

 ### Evaluation Pipeline
 *   `williams_M1vM2`: Merges the out-of-fold continuous predictions from Method 1 with the categorical predictions from Method 2.
-It aligns the datasets strictly on respondent IDs (handling formatting anomalies) and executes the William's t-test to compare their respective Pearson correlation coefficients against the ground truth.
+It aligns the datasets strictly on respondent IDs (handling formatting anomalies) and executes the William's t-test to compare their respective Pearson correlation coefficients.
 ---

 ## 4. Execution Requirements